Credit 101

 • Security companies: Companies specializing in security may also include identity protection and credit monitoring.

-As you consider different services, make sure you look at how and when they will notify you of any changes.
-The sooner you’re aware of an incident on your account, the quicker you can take action and prevent harm to your credit and finances.
+As you consider different services, examine how and when they’ll notify you of any changes.
+The sooner you’re aware of an incident on your account, the quicker you can take action and prevent additional harm to your credit.

 What’s the difference between identity theft protection and credit monitoring?